Banco di Napoli: History

 With the merger in December 2006 of Banca Intesa and Sanpaolo IMI, the former bank has now become part of the group Intesa Sanpaolo as Banco di Napoli S.p.A..

-On November 26, 2018 the Bank of Napoli will officially be closed and integrated into the "Intesa Sanpaolo".
+On November 26, 2018 the Bank of Napoli was officially closed and integrated into the "Intesa Sanpaolo".

 Corporate structure

 The integration of Banco di Napoli into the group Sanpaolo IMI in 2000 led to its geographical operating area being reduced: all branches in northern and central Europe, which would have overlapped with the existing structure of the parent company, were closed or moved.
 However, at the same time the southern branches of Sanpaolo IMI were transferred into the newly renamed Sanpaolo Banco di Napoli.

 In the Italian regions of Abruzzo, Molise, and Lazio, which were areas where the Banco di Napoli was historically less strong because before the Italian unification they had not been part of the Kingdom of the Two Sicilies, here at first after the take-over the branches of the bank were incorporated into the Sanpaolo; but later in Abruzzo and Molise it was decided to incorporate them into the Banca dell'Adriatico.

 Until 2018, therefore, the Banco di Napoli operated only in Campania, Apulia, Basilicata, and Calabria, with the exception of one branch at the Palazzo Montecitorio in Rome.
 The bank's network included some 687 branches, and had approximately 5,750 employees.